Espresso is one of the most popular coffee drinks in the world. A lot of variations of coffee could never be made if it wasn’t for espresso.

 But whatever espresso drink you choose, you can have the same taste.

-I hope this article was able to help you differentiate the two and decide which one to get the next time you enter a coffee bar.
+I hope this article was able to help you differentiate the two and decide which coffee drink to get the next time you enter a coffee bar.

 Is Gibraltar a cortado?

 Yes.
 Gibraltar coffee is a Cortado coffee served in a Gibraltar tumbler, which also inspired the name.
-However, both coffees have the same flavor and ingredients.
+However, both coffees have the same flavor, caffeine and ingredients.

 Is a cortado the same as a macchiato?

-No. Cortado and macchiato are not the same things.
+No. Cortado and macchiato are not the same things – different methods coffee drinks.
 A macchiato is a shot of espresso topped with a thick layer of milk foam.
 A Cortado coffee, on the other hand, is made with equal parts espresso and steamed milk.

 Is flat white the same as cortado?

-No. Flat white and cortado are not the same thing.
+No. Flat white and cortado are not the same coffee drink.
 The flat white is made with one part espresso and two parts milk, while the cortado is made with the same amount of milk and espresso.